MichiganCOG/M-PACT/README.md

 ### Current Version: 1.0

 #### Version 1.0
 Initial release.
 Using pre generated HDF5 files, test LRCN model on UCF101 dataset and train ResNet and VGG16 models on HMDB51 dataset.
-Tensorboard supported, single processor and single GPU implementation.
+Tensorboard supported, single processor and single GPU implementation with the ability to cancel and resume training every 50 steps.
 Documentation includes basic overview and example of training and testing commands.

 Future features: